Governed Capability Evolution: Lifecycle-Time Compatibility Checking and Rollback for AI-Component-Based Systems, with Embodied Agents as Case Study: Results

-\paragraph{Per-Variant Analysis.}
+\paragraph{Per-Variant Analysis}

-\textbf{$-$Shadow.} Removing shadow deployment leads to a clear rise in unsafe activation and live-context regressions, despite only minor changes in nominal task success.
+\textbf{Shadow removal.} Removing shadow deployment leads to a clear rise in unsafe activation and live-context regressions, despite only minor changes in nominal task success.
 This suggests that shadow mode primarily contributes deployment realism rather than offline performance estimation.
-Candidates that appear acceptable in sandbox-only testing are more likely to drift under live-context execution, confirming that shadow deployment is not redundant with isolated evaluation.
+Candidates that appear acceptable in sandbox-only testing are more likely to drift under live-context execution.
+Shadow deployment is therefore not redundant with isolated~evaluation.

-\textbf{$-$RecoveryCompat.} The effect of removing recovery compatibility is disproportionately visible in rollback-related metrics rather than in task success, confirming that a capability may appear beneficial in nominal execution while still degrading system-level recoverability.
-This indicates that recovery compatibility is not merely a post hoc recovery detail; it is an admission criterion that meaningfully shapes deployment quality.
+\textbf{Recovery-compatibility removal.} The effect of removing recovery compatibility is disproportionately visible in rollback-related metrics rather than in task success.
+A capability may therefore appear beneficial in nominal execution while still degrading system-level recoverability.
+This indicates that recovery compatibility is not merely a post hoc recovery detail; it is an admission criterion that meaningfully shapes deployment~quality.